vhartikainen/protecting-workloads-workshop/docs/waf/assess.md

 9. Cross Site Request Forgery (CSRF) Token Invalid
 10. Path Traversal

+!!! info "Note about Tests"
-___These basic tests are designed to provide common examples you can use to test AWS WAF functionality.
-You should perform thorough analysis and testing when implementing rules into your production environments.___
+    _These basic tests are designed to provide common examples you can use to test AWS WAF functionality.
+You should perform thorough analysis and testing when implementing rules into your production environments._

 ### Website Scanning Environment and Tools - Manual Scanning
 Once you have started a Session Manager connection to your Red Team Host, the scanner script can be invoked by typing the following command while in the _/usr/bin_ directory: